programminghistorian/ph-submissions/en/drafts/originals/visualizing-historic-maps-iiif-allmaps.md

 - `script.js`: the necessary JavaScript for creating a Leaflet map with two layers, a base map and an Allmaps overlay
 - `style.css`: the CSS that gives the page and map container their size and layout

-Unzip `data/allmaps-leaflet-demo.zip`, then open the `data/allmaps-leaflet-demo` folder in a text editor like VS Code.
+Open the `data/allmaps-leaflet-demo` folder in a text editor like VS Code.
 If need be, install the "Live Server" extension by Ritwick Dey, which allows you to view the web map as local files in a web browser.
 You can install the extension by searching "Live Server" in the "Extensions" tab (the little building blocks) of VS Code.

 If you click "Go Live" in the bottom right-hand corner of VS Code, the Leaflet web map should open in your default web browser.